jeremyButtler/freezeTB/README.md

 ## Linux:

+Bit of a pain, but it works.
+Would like to do binraries, but I suspect I might have issues on different Linux distros.

+I recommend installing minimap2, it is more sensitive and faster then freezeTB's internal read mapper.
+For a Debain based system (ex Ubuntu) do `sudo apt-get install minimap2;`.

 ### raylib Linux

-For the acutual installtion steps, I have two options.
-The global install and local installs.
-Pick the one that works best for you.
+For the acutual installtion steps, you have two options.
+  The global install (all users) and local installs (only you).

 Install the dependiences listed in [https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux]( https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux).

 Once you have installed the dependencies:

+#### global install:

 ```
 git clone https://github.com/jeremybuttler/freezeTB ~/Downloads/freezeTB;